Friday, November 22, 2024 · 0 min read

 Engineers locate ASVs strategically along the pipeline route, typically at points where pressure variations are most likely to occur.
 Their design and installation consider factors such as pipeline diameter, flow rate, and the nature of the transported gas.

 The primary objective of this job was to execute the structural verification service on the anti-surge valve.
-The task involved measuring the vibration values of the UV-114020 valve to evaluate their severity by the Energy Institute's standards.
+The task involved measuring the vibration values of the ASV to evaluate their severity by the Energy Institute's standards.
 Subsequently, we performed dynamic analysis and finite element analysis (FEM) of the valve support structure to design an effective vibration mitigation system.

 Regulations applied